greg-raven/Uncommon-Sense/_posts/2010-11-29-being-intelligent-is-not-a-crime.md

 ---
-title: 'Being intelligent is not a crime'
+title: "Being intelligent is not a crime"
 layout: post
 categories:
-- 'informed electorate'
+- informed electorate
 tags:
 - Robert A. Heinlein
 ---